mihail-m/CP-implementations/2-Sorting/README.md

 - <p>We insert each element in such a postion that the already processed part of the array in sorted.<br>

      When we are at postion i we must find the minimum j such that arr[i] > arr[j].
-Then we shift all elements at positions: j, j + 1, ..., i<br>
+Then we shift all elements at positions:<br>
-     one postition to the right and insert(assign) the current element to postion j.<br>
+     j, j + 1, ..., i one postition to the right and insert(assign) the current element to postion j.<br>

      Once we do this for each position we end up with a sorted array.</p>